theAstralProgrammer0/dApp_1.0/README.md

 solve, additional percentages are added to their transaction block as reward for their network being a core.

+Every user on the web3 infrastructure can only interact with the blockchain using what is called a ``Cryptographic Wallet`` made available by applications like Metamask.
+Wallet vendors like Coinbase or Metamask provide a user with 4 credentials to ensure ``Confidentiality``, ``Integrity``, and ``Authentication``.

+- Wallet Address: This is a 24-bit hexadecimal number used to identify a particular wallet on the network
+- Public Key: One half of a cryptographic key-pair which can be shared with peers or 3rd party apps or dApps for authorization purposes.
+- Private Key: The other more secret half of a cryptographic key-pair which (as the name suggests) must be kept privately as it is the only other key that can validate the identity of any user.
+- 12 word phrase: As a backdoor for the user to retrieve their wallet in the event of loss of passwords or passkeys, a mnemonic set of a dozen words are also provided as a sort of manual override to signify ownership of any wallet.
+This 12 word phrase usually does not make grammatical sense but is meant for the purpose of protecting wallet owners from outright loss of their wallets which could be the case if the user does not have the password to their account.
+It should be kept safe and hidden from prying eyes to avoid theft of wallet contents.

 When a transaction is to be made on the bitcoin blockchain network, the entire network becomes aware of this transaction.
-Because the hash of the last block in the network was generated from the hash of the previous block, the integrity of the entire network remains pristine as no new block can be added without the involvement of the hash from the previous blocks, all the way to the Genesis block.
+Due to the fact that the hash of the last block in the network was generated from the hash of the previous block, the integrity of the entire network remains pristine as no new block can be added without the involvement of the hash from the previous blocks, all the way to the Genesis block.

-Hashes are generated using RSA key-pair cryptography where every user (or account) has a pair of cryptographic keys known as a public-private key pair.
-When there is to be a transaction between 2 users, the 2 users' public-private key pairs are used in facilitating this transaction.
-These key pairs are used in conjuction with the hash from the previous block to generated something called a ``Transaction Hash`` which is the hash of the newly formed block.
+When there is to be a transaction between 2 peers in the network, the 2 peers' RSA cryptographic key-pair play salient roles in facilitating the transaction.

+The public parts of the key-pairs are used in conjunction with something called a ``Transaction Hash`` which is the hash-key of any newly generated block.
+At the Genesis block, the transaction hash is manually created by the creator of the blockchain network.
+For new blocks being added to the chain, novel transaction hashes are generated using the transaction hash of the previous block, the wallet address of both the sender and receiver of a commodity (such as bitcoins or NFTs), and the public RSA cryptographic keys of both the sender and receiver.
 Once this transaction hash is generated, it cannot be "un-generated", hence the immutability of the data blocks in a blockchain network.

 The most popular blockchain network is the Ethereum blockchain network.
 The